andyjagoe/key-did-provider-secp256k1/README.md

 # secp256k1 key did provider
 This is a DID Provider which implements [EIP2844](https://eips.ethereum.org/EIPS/eip-2844) for `did:key:` using secp256k1.
-It does not support encryption (JWE).
+It does not support encryption / JWE.
+It is based on [key-did-provider-ed25519](https://github.com/ceramicnetwork/key-did-provider-ed25519) and was designed to be used with [Ceramic](https://ceramic.network/).

 ## Installation